 The general court banned lace and silver and gold thread.
 Further, it decreed: ‘No person either man or woman shall make of buy any slashed clothes, other than one slash in each sleeve and another in the back; also all cut-works, embroidered or needle work, caps, bands and rails, are forbidden and hereafter to me made or worn under aforesaid penalty.’

-The General Court again revisited the issue in 1651, declaring its "utter detestation and dislike that men or women of mean condition, educations and callings should take upon them the garb of gentlemen by the wearing of gold and silver lace, or buttons, or points at their knees, to walk in great boots, or women of the same rank to wear silk or tiffany hoods or scarfs, which though allowable to persons of greater estate or more liberal education, yet we cannot but judge intolerable in person of such like condition."
+The General Court again revisited the Puritan dress code in 1651, declaring its "utter detestation and dislike that men or women of mean condition, educations and callings should take upon them the garb of gentlemen by the wearing of gold and silver lace, or buttons, or points at their knees, to walk in great boots, or women of the same rank to wear silk or tiffany hoods or scarfs, which though allowable to persons of greater estate or more liberal education, yet we cannot but judge intolerable in person of such like condition."

 The court declared that fashions such as silk hoods and scarfs, silver and gold lace and bright buttons would be reserved for magistrates, military offices, high ranking officials and wealthy people with more than £200.
-Others who wore these things would be fined.
+Others who wore these items would be fined.

 And the punishments weren’t just confined to Plymouth.
 Throughout Massachusetts court records show punishments handed out for overdress.

 In his book, Ipswich in the Massachusetts Bay Colony, Thomas Franklin Waters found cases of women charged with “wearing excess apparel” and required by the court at Ipswich to prove their estates were worth £200.
 It was not a place a Puritan wanted to find himself.

 Others were hauled into court for wearing silver lace, silk hoods and silk scarves.
 Some defendants were able to avoid punishment for violating the Puritan dress code, while others were fined ten shillings.